sugimotot/btsdoc-portal/bbf/user_guide/create_account.md

 ***

 ### Wallet
 Users can (if they have a lifetime membership) register multiple accounts in parallel, all of them are stored in a single wallet.
 Hence, a wallet can carry many accounts.
 Furthermore, users can create multiple wallets to organize their accounts properly.

+### Accounts

+In BitShares, you can create own **unique account name**, so, you can remember easily.
+And you will use the account name to communicate (e.g. Send fund) with other BitShares account users (shareholders) like an email address.
+ Each user has at least one account that can be used to interact with the blockchain.
+In the end, this can be seen as a single banking account with an individual balance, transaction history, etc. Since these accounts are registered on the blockchain and are open to the public, we recommend to pick a pseudonym to achieve some privacy.
+The advantage of using account names is that people can identify you by using a readable and memorable word instead of cryptographic addresses.

+### Keys

+Keys refer to the cryptography used to secure access to your account and funds.
+It is of importance to prevent others from gaining access to these.
+This is why you have to provide a passphrase that is used to store the keys in an encrypted way.

+***

 ## Light wallet or Web wallet?